Childhood Heart Tumors (PDQ®): Treatment - Patient Information [NCI]

 Tests to diagnose childhood heart tumors

 If your child has symptoms that suggest a heart tumor, the doctor will need to find out the cause.
-The doctor will ask you when the symptoms started and how often your child has been having them.
+The doctor will ask when the symptoms started and how often your child has been having them.
 They will also ask about your child's personal and family medical history and do a physical exam.
 Depending on these results, they may recommend other tests.
 If your child is diagnosed with a heart tumor, the results of these tests will help you and your child's doctor plan treatment.

-Tests and procedures used to diagnose heart tumors may include:
+The tests and procedures used to diagnose heart tumors may include:

 Echocardiogram